- The PSC

 In Georgia, three types of electric suppliers serve the public --

 Electric Membership Corporations (EMCs), municipalities and investor-owned power companies.
 Since the Commission regulates only investor-owned utilities, the only electric utility whose rates are set by the PSC is Georgia Power Company, the only investor-owned electric utility in the state.
 As an investor-owned company, Georgia Power pays taxes.
 Publicly-owned, non-profit utilities such as EMCs, which pay ad valorem and property taxes but no income taxes, and municipally-owned utilities, which pay no taxes at all, are regulated by their own boards of directors or other similar governing bodies and essentially are not subject to outside regulation.
 EMCs and municipalities serve the greatest area in Georgia.
 However, Georgia Power serves the most people.
-Georgia Power, in 2006, served more than 2 million people.
 In 1991, the Georgia Legislature enacted laws requiring integrated resource planning (IRP) by Georgia Power as well as certification by the PSC prior to any new construction of electric plants.
-The Public Service Commission approves Georgia Power's 20-year plans for providing power and encouraging conservation.
+Every three years, the Public Service Commission approves Georgia Power's updated IRP, a 20-year plan for providing power and encouraging conservation.

-Fifty-two Georgia cities provide electric service to their customers but do not come under PSC jurisdiction except that they are required to file their rates with the Commission and in territorial matters.
+Fifty-two Georgia cities provide electric service to their customers.
+PSC jurisdiction is limited to territorial matters.
+The cities must also file their rates with the Commission and in territorial matters.
 Forty-seven of these cities and Crisp County are members of the Municipal Electric Association of Georgia (MEAG).
-The cities of Acworth and Hampton are wholesale customers of MEAG and Georgia Power, respectively.
-The city of Dalton owns its own generation and transmission facilities.

-The Tennessee Valley Authority (TVA) serves the three EMCs that are not part of Oglethorpe Power Corporation and are located in North Georgia.
-In northwest Georgia, TVA, through the city of Chickamauga and the Electrical Board of Chattanooga serves customers in this state.
-The legal boundaries of each electric utility are assigned under the Georgia Territorial Electric Service Act.
+The legal boundaries of each electric utility in Georgia are assigned under the Georgia Territorial Electric Service Act.
 The PSC is responsible for enforcing this law and resolving territorial disputes.

-Today there is one investor-owned natural gas distribution company regulated by the Georgia Public Service Commission over which it has safety and rate jurisdiction: Liberty Utilities.
+Today there are two investor-owned natural gas distribution company regulated by the Georgia Public Service Commission over which it has safety and rate jurisdiction: Atlanta Gas Light Co. and Liberty Utilities.
 Liberty Utilities Company provides service in the Columbus and Gainesville areas.
 The Commission regulates the pipeline and distribution charges of Atlanta Gas Light which distributes gas on behalf of natural gas marketers as part of the 1997 Natural Gas Competition and Deregulation Act.

 Another source for in-state natural gas service is through one of 84 municipal systems.
-The PSC has gas safety jurisdiction over municipal systems -- and two intrastate transmission lines -- but does not regulate rates or services of municipally-owned systems.
-When municipal gas service is offered outside county limits, the PSC has rate and territorial jurisdiction.
+The PSC has gas safety jurisdiction over municipal systems -- and two intrastate transmission lines -- but does not generally regulate rates or services of municipally-owned systems.
+The PSC only has rate and territorial jurisdiction over municipal systems when gas service is offered outside county limits.

 Implementation of deregulation has changed the Natural Gas Industry in Georgia from a regulated monopoly to a competitive marketplace.
 Marketers provide gas service to residential customers, normally served only by investor-owned utilities or municipalities.
 Legislation approved in the 2001 General Assembly will allow the Commission to enforce strict billing requirements on the marketers as well as allow the Commission to provide low-income assistance from the Universal Service Fund.